RXNT/react-jsonschema-form-pagination/README.md

 ```

 When rendered this configuration will show 2 tabs
-- `main` tab with `firstName`, and 2 sub tabs
+- `main` nav with `firstName`, and 2 sub navs
     - `general` with `lastName` and `age` fields
     - `other` with `phone` field
-- `other` tab with `nickName` field
+- `other` nav with `nickName` field

 ### Default level

-When you don't specify `nav`, the field will be shown above the tabs.
+When you don't specify `nav`, the field will be shown above the navs.

-For example, if we go back to single level example, but we want to always see `firstName` shown above the tab navigation.
+For example, if we go back to single level example, but we want to always see `firstName` shown above the nav navigation.
 Here is how we can do this:

 ```js